royalapplications/docs/src/r2022/royalserver/introduction/configuration.md

 ## Environment Variables

-With Royal Server V4 you can optionally pass configuration values using environment variables.
+As of Royal Server V4 you can optionally pass configuration values using environment variables.

 Environment variables have to be prefixed with `RS_` followed by the corresponding key name in `appsettings.json`.
 As for hierarchical keys, the separator is a double underscore (`__`).